 My perspective is that there is always room for improvement.
 I don’t think we can expect anyone to be the perfect consumer.
 I certainly am not.
 But, I am learning and taking way more things into consideration now than I did ever before.
-For example, when we set out to launch the Olivia Palermo Collection, we were sure to work with vendors and suppliers that had ethical practices.
-Was it the most cost-effective way to go?
-I am sure not.
-But, I need to be able to stand behind what I put my name on.
+I need to be able to stand behind what I put my name on.
 Is there room for improvement?
 Always.
 The whole Olivia Palermo brand is about bettering oneself, and that doesn’t exclude me.

 Photographer Jeremy Zaessinger Editor-in-Chief Haleh Nia Fashion Director Grace Gordon Producers Maria Popova and Maya Itani Stylist Amarsana Gendunova Makeup Artist Samantha Tsan Hair Stylist Ben Pinon Set Designer Sir Arno Lorens Model Olivia Palermo

 SFX: The Little Magazine That Could (and Did) by Savoir Flair